Top 12 Biochemist Skills to Put on Your Resume

 How to Improve PCR (Polymerase Chain Reaction) Skills

-Annealing Temperature: Optimize using a gradient PCR to find the best balance between specificity and yield.
+Annealing temperature: Run a gradient to strike the sweet spot between specificity and yield.

 How to Display PCR (Polymerase Chain Reaction) Skills on Your Resume